wazuh/wazuh-qa/deps/wazuh_testing/wazuh_testing/qa_docs/README.md

 First of all, the wazuh-qa framework must be installed following the [`installation section`](#installation).
 The `requirements.txt` file specifies the required Python modules that need to be installed before running the tool.

-Also before indexing is mandatory to have `ElasticSearch` up and running.
+Before indexing is mandatory to have `ElasticSearch` up and running.
+Also, before launching the api is mandatory to have `npm` installed.

 ##### ES installation on Linux: